chocolatey/choco-wiki/CreatePackages.md

 This will install the package right out of your source.
 As you find things you may need to fix, using `--force` (`-f`) will remove and reinstall the package from the updated `*.nupkg`.
 If you are specifically testing `chocolateyBeforeModify.ps1`, you need to be testing upgrade and uninstall scenarios.
 You need to install a version of the package with this file **first** as before modify is like uninstall, it runs from the installed package, not the package you are installing (like `chocolateyInstall.ps1` does).

+**NOTE:** Using Force `--force` (`-f`) should only be done in subsequent testing where you are reinstalling the same package that you've changed and should NOT be used in regular use scenarios.
+It should definitely not be in scripts.

 **NOTE:** If you are using a Semver dash in your package version (such as 1.0.0-beta), you will need to use the `-pre` switch or else you will get *Unable to find package* errors from `choco install`.
 You can also specify `-version 1.0.0-beta` to try to install that exact version.

 `.` points to the current directory.
 You can specify multiple directories separated by a semicolon;